neoforge-dev/starter/memory-bank/active-context.md

    - We've chosen to create isolated test implementations rather than restructuring the actual code
    - This approach minimizes changes to the production code while still allowing for effective testing
    - It also provides a pattern for handling similar issues in other parts of the codebase

+5. **ESM URL Scheme Errors**:
+   - We've decided to create mock implementations of components rather than modifying the actual components
+   - This approach allows tests to run without relying on CDN URLs that aren't supported in the test environment
+   - It also provides a consistent pattern for testing components with external dependencies